Disclosure:

 Web hosts can afford to price shared hosting plans lower because hundreds of websites can be put together on the same server, reducing the host’s management, support, and setup costs.

-Let’s assume the monthly cost of running a single shared hosting server infrastructure is $200 + the initial setup cost, which is $500.
+Let’s assume the monthly cost of running a single shared hosting server infrastructure is $200, plus an initial setup cost of $500.
 (Don’t bother about this figure; this is just for learning’s sake)

 If we had three hundred websites on a single server at $5 per month.
 That gives us $1,500 in total sales.
-Take away the initial setup cost of $500 + $200 maintenance fee, and we have $800 left as total revenue for the month.
+After deducting the initial setup cost of $500 and the $200 maintenance fee, we have $800 left as total revenue for the month.

-I’m not an expert in web hosting service providers, but I assume this is how it works to have a shared hosting setup.
+I’m not an expert in web hosting providers, but I assume this is how shared hosting works.

-Also, because Shared hosting service providers buy server hardware and bandwidth in bulk from providers, it allows web hosts to spread the cost across hundreds or even thousands of hosting accounts.
+Also, because Shared hosting service providers buy server hardware and bandwidth in bulk from providers, they can spread the cost across hundreds or even thousands of hosting accounts.

 In the case of VPS hosting, caution is put on the number of customers on a single physical server.
-This is because the machines or server infrastructure needed to run a VPS server is more resource-demanding.
+This is because the machines or server infrastructure required to run a VPS are more resource-intensive.

-Another thing is that VPS requires more technical knowledge for setup, which leads to the need for more technical expertise and adds to the overhead cost.
+Another thing is that VPS requires more technical knowledge for setup, which requires more technical expertise and adds to overhead costs.

 VPS servers are more optimized for performance, making them a more reliable option for websites with significant traffic.
 And because VPS also comes with more features, the price is expected to be higher than that of shared hosting.

-For example, if you take Namecheap and Hostinger VPS plans, you’ll notice the price is slightly higher than their shared hosting plans.
+For example, if you compare the Namecheap and Hostinger VPS plans, you’ll notice the prices are slightly higher than their shared hosting plans.

 Performance

 Shared hosting is targeted at customers starting their online journey.
-These business owners are believed to have low-traffic websites, requiring minimum computing server hardware to power their website needs.
+These business owners are believed to have low-traffic websites, requiring minimal computing server hardware to power their website needs.

 VPS hosting plans target advanced web users, growing businesses, developers, and freelancers with high needs for website performance, security, and excellent features.
 These businesses often require customized hosting environments with features tailored to their specific hosting requirements.